|

 Dear Colleague:

-Several years ago, Wall Street and Silicon Valley pundits
+Several years ago, Silicon Valley pundits

 predicted that value-added IP-based services would soon

-Disney, Viacom, Google and others – to capture the lion’s
+Disney, Viacom, Google to capture the lion’s

 share of telecom industry revenues.